Josh Sway is an American dating coach, and author of the e-book Sway Seduction: Master Online Dating.

 However, the truth is, my confidence and self-esteem have always been tied hand to hand with my accomplishments and the friends, relationships, and social connections I have built.
 I have never had much success looking at myself in the mirror telling myself I am a high value individual, giving myself pep-talks, seeing a therapist, or being introspective.

 I have had the biggest boosts in self esteem by going out there and making tangible changes in my life, such as going to the gym, going out and meeting women, working on changing the nature of my relationships if I wasn’t happy about them, pursuing changes in my career, making friends, and more.
-I found forcing myself to do these things even if I didn’t feel like it has had by far the biggest positive effect on my self-esteem and confidence.
+And, I found forcing myself to do these things even if I didn’t feel like it has had by far the biggest positive effect on my self-esteem and confidence.